 The cashew cream is also super simple to make and is the perfect creamy garnish…especially when paired with those super simple sourdough croutons.
 Mmmm…so yum.
 I’m glad I still have leftovers.

-The soup is pretty quick and easy to make, and if you’ve made soup before, the steps probably seem pretty familiar.
-It’s timed well too, so in the five minutes where the broccoli is simmering, you can put the croutons in the oven.
+The soup is pretty quick and easy to make.
+If you’ve made soup before, the steps probably seem pretty familiar.
+It’s well timed too.
+In the five minutes where the broccoli is simmering, you can put the croutons in the oven.
 While it thickens at the end, you can whip up the cashew cream.

-It gets its creaminess from soaked cashews which aren’t just in the cashew cream but also blended into the soup mixture.
+It gets its creaminess from soaked cashews.
+They aren’t just in the cashew cream but also blended into the soup mixture.
 This makes it taste like it’s got cream in it, which it, of course, DOES NOT.

 It’s also souper hearty from the added quinoa.
 I use Bob’s Red Mill Quinoa, which is one of my favorites for how quick and easy it is to make AND because it’s pre-rinsed, so you don’t have to bother.
 I also used Bob’s Red Mill nutritional yeast for a little “cheesy” flavor – it adds a nice depth of flavor to the soup.
 (BTW – have you had nutritional yeast on popcorn?
 It’s the best)